guillierf/Deploy_NSX-T_Using_SHELL/README.md

 ## System requirements
 To run these scripts, you need:
 * 1 VM running Linux (Ubuntu tested here) - the scripts can be running on your MAC laptop as well
-* Web server running on the VM (use apache2 for instance)
 * OVFTool installed in the VM
 * sshpass installed in the VM
 * jq installed in the VM